 Students in the programme receive academic grounding in an area of their choice, while also receiving exposure to the creative industries, and developing skills in conducting various aspects of sectoral operations.
-This is achieved through registration in courses in three Concentrations (formerly referred to as Clusters): a Disciplinary Concentration, a Fundamental Concentration, and a multidisciplinary Cultural and Creative Industries Concentration.
+This is achieved through registration in courses in three Concentrations (formerly referred to as Clusters): a Disciplinary Concentration, a Fundamentals Concentration, and a multidisciplinary Cultural and Creative Industries Concentration.
 The programme is designed to be flexible and allow students to develop in myriad different directions and enable them to enter into processes of convergence of content, technology and business practices.

-Students in the BA Cultural and Creative Industries programme must complete 24 credits for courses in the Fundamental Concentration (CLTR courses), 24 credits in a Disciplinary Concentration, and 24 credits in a Cultural & Creative Industries Concentration.
+Students in the BA Cultural and Creative Industries programme must complete 24 credits for courses in the Fundamentals Concentration (CLTR courses), 24 credits in a Disciplinary Concentration, and 24 credits in a Cultural & Creative Industries Concentration.

-LEVEL I LEVEL II LEVEL III Fundamental Concentration: Fundamental Concentration: Fundamental Concentration: CLTR1001 CLTR2505 CLTR3803 CLTR1803 CLTR2803 CLTR3903 AND: AND: CLTR3098 CLTR3099 6 or 9 credits in the selected 6 or 9 credits in the selected CLINGO,, Disciplinary Concentration Disciplinary Concentration AND: AND: AND: 6-12 credits in the selected Disciplinary Concentration 6 or 9 credits in the selected 9 or 12 credits in the selected Disciplinally Concentration Cultural and Creative Cultural and Creative AND: Industries Concentration Industries Concentration 6-12 credits in the selected PLUS: PLUS: Cultural and Creative Industries Concentration FOUN1016 or FOUN1019 FOUN1201 FOUN1002 FOUN1301 Foreign Language
+LEVEL I LEVEL II LEVEL III

+Fundamentals Fundamentals Fundamentals

+Concentration: Concentration: Concentration:

+CLTR1001 CLTR2505 CLTR3803

+CLTR1803 CLTR2803 CLTR3903

+CLTR3098

+AND: AND: CLTR3099

+6 or 9 credits in the 6 or 9 credits in the

+selected Disciplinary selected Disciplinary AND:

+Concentration Concentration 6-12 credits in the selected

+Disciplinary Concentration

+AND: AND:

+6 or 9 credits in the 9 or 12 credits in the AND:

+selected Cultural and selected Cultural and 6-12 credits in the selected

+Creative Industries Creative Industries Cultural and Creative

+Concentration Concentration Industries Concentration

+PLUS: PLUS:

+FOUN1016 or FOUN1019 F0UN1201

+FOUN1002 FOUN1201

+Foreign Language 10011301

+r oreigh Language